alexrice236/ROS2_FizzBuzz/README.md

 ```

 #### Add Custom Message
 To create our new message type in ROS2, we will have to make a file named `FizzBuzz.msg` in a new folder named `msg` within the `fizzbuzz_interfaces` package.
-Then paste the message content above into the new file.

 ```shell
 mkdir -p ~/ros2_ws/src/fizzbuzz_interfaces/msg